Resolving Octant Degeneracy at LBL experiment by combining Daya Bay Reactor Setup: Experiment Details

-The Daya Bay \cite{14,14(a)} neutrino experiment works with reactor generated electron antineutrinos and uses a gadolinium (Gd) loaded liquid scintillator detector.
-Daya Bay is a new generation reactor with far and near detectors.
-Near detector is placed close to the reactor core in order to measure the unoscillated electron antineutrino events.
-Far detector is to be placed an optimal distance away from the reactor core to maximize $\theta_{13}$ driven electron antineutrino disappearance.

-Daya bay has three pairs of reactors at Daya Bay and Ling Ao I, which generate 11.6 GW of power.
+In our analysis, we have considered the LBNE to DUSEL beamline \cite{17} of 1300 km baseline that is pointing from NuMI (Neutrino Main Injector).
+The Detector is a 300 kiloton water Cherenkov detector.
+Running time is 5 years for neutrinos and 5 years for anti-neutrinos.
+Power considered is 700 KW.
+Daya Bay \cite{15} has three pairs of reactors at Daya Bay and Ling Ao I, which generate 11.6 GW of power.
 Daya Bay consists of three underground experimental halls, one far and two near, linked by horizontal tunnels.
 Eight identical cylindrical detectors are employed to measure the neutrino flux.
 The mass of each detector is about 20 tons.
 Equal mass of near and far detector will reduce the systematic errors.
 Four of these eight detectors are at the far zone while two detectors are kept in each near zone.
 The distance of the detectors from the reactor cores at the Daya Bay site is 363 m while this distance at the Ling Ao site is 481 m.
 The far detectors are at 1985 m and 1615 m respectively from the Daya Bay and Ling Ao reactor sites.
 Energy resolution used is 5$\%$.
-In this work, we have used only two pairs of reactors, but we have cheked that using three pairs also does not cause any significant change in the conclusions presented here.
+In this work, we have used only two pairs of reactors.